bongo227/Atomical/doc/doc_gen.md

 > * REPL
 > * etc

 If I had more time I would have liked to add some of these features.
-A module system would present an intresting oppertunity to parralize the compiler.
+A module system would present an interesting opportunity to parralize the compiler.
 For every included file an instance of the compiler would compile them to an AST, from their the AST's would be joined into a single tree which would be lowered into LLVM IR.

 With a module system in place the implementation of a standard library would be trivial.
 When the compiler reaches an include/import statement it would first search the standard library before the working directory.
 All the standard library would be implemented in Fur, and eventually the compiler itself.

-Cross platform builds and better distribution would involve porting some of the OS code to windows, prehaps even abstracting out the OS as an interface to the rest of the compiler.
+Cross platform builds and better distribution would involve porting some of the OS code to windows, perhaps even abstracting out the OS as an interface to the rest of the compiler.
 A dedicated website with automated builds would ensure anyone could get a copy of the compiler.

 ## References
 1. The Rust Reference <a id="1">https://doc.rust-lang.org/reference.html</a>